Today we’re going to look at 7 simple, yet effective strategies and techniques to encourage people to tithe.

 That’s a sad and shocking statistic…

-A lack of tithing limits our ministry possibilities and hinders the gospel getting out into the nations.
+A lack of tithing limits our ministry possibilities and hinders the Gospel from getting out into the nations.

 It has always been God’s plan has always been to finance His work through the tithes and offerings of His people.

-I believe a generous, tithing church is a powerful one.
-Not simply because of God’s blessing being released and poured out in the lives of your people, but more money in the offering basket means more lives changed.
+I believe a generous, tithing church is a powerful one – not simply because of God’s blessing being released and poured out in the lives of your people, but because more money in the offering basket means more lives changed.

 So let me ask you:

 - What would your church look like if you had more money for ministry?

 - How many more opportunities could you take advantage of?